frasertweedale/gcaff/README.rst

 To install dependencies on a Debian or Ubuntu system (or other systems using APT)::

-  sudo apt-get install gnupg gnupg-agent postfix
+  sudo apt-get install gnupg gnupg-agent python-pip postfix

 If ``gnupg-agent`` was not previously installed you will probably need to log out and log in again to ensure that ``gpg-agent`` is